tcltk/tcllib/embedded/md/tcllib/files/modules/math/machineparameters.md

 # NAME

-tclrep/machineparameters \- Compute double precision machine parameters\.
+math::machineparameters \- Compute double precision machine parameters\.

 # <a name='toc'></a>Table Of Contents